From LinkedIn to the Cypriot third tier

-Elliott Dugan: The footballer who landed a pro contract in Cyprus via social media
+The LinkedIn footballer: Elliott Dugan used social media to land a pro contract in Cyprus

 Last updated on .From the section Football

-When aspiring footballer Elliott Dugan was let go by Swindon Town, that could easily have spelled the end of his dream to turn professional.
+When aspiring footballer Elliott Dugan was let go by Swindon Town, it could easily have spelled the end of his dream to turn professional.

-Dugan, 21, from Bath, played for the club up to their under-18 squad, but like many teenagers in teams across the country, he was then released.
+Dugan, 21, from Bath, played for the club up to their Under-18 squad, but like many teenagers in teams across the country, he was then released.

-All Dugan had ever wanted to do was play football and so rather than take no for an answer, he instead used social media to send messages to teams all over the world.
+All Dugan had ever wanted to do was play football so rather than give up, he instead used social media to send messages - including a highlights reel of him in action - to teams all over the world.

-Shortly after, a squad in Cyprus replied.
-And this weekend, he is about to start the new season playing in the country's third division.
+A squad in Cyprus soon replied - and this weekend, after a successful first season in the country, he is about to start the new campaign playing in the country's third division.

-"I got on LinkedIn and [sent] hundreds of emails and messages and [made] phone calls to all across the world, and I got a response from Cyprus saying 'come have a two-week trial and we'll see what happens'," Dugan told BBC Points West.
+"I got on LinkedIn and [sent] hundreds of emails and messages and [made] phone calls to clubs all across the world," Dugan told BBC Points West.

+"I got a response from Cyprus saying 'come have a two-week trial and we'll see what happens'.

 "Literally off the roll of a dice, I packed my stuff, went straight out."